 Special Operations Executive (SOE) – set up in London to link up with resistance movements in occupied Europe – chose the Westland Lysander to support clandestine groups working against the Nazis in Europe because of its high-lift, short take-off, and landing capabilities.
 The Lysander could land on crude and short fields to drop off or pick up agents.

 To give it the long range it needed, the aircraft had to be lightened by removing all unnecessary equipment such as guns, armour protection and excess radio equipment, retaining only the radio/telephone for communication with the ground.
 The pilot would find his way by map, reading light, and the glow of a full moon.
 Landing strips were marked out by four or five torches, hastily lit and doused as needed.
 In order to slip in unobtrusively, the Lysanders were painted matte black.

 These Lysanders were fitted with a fixed ladder over the port side to provide quick access to the rear cockpit and a large drop tank under the belly.
 They were designed to carry one passenger in the rear cockpit, but in case of urgent necessity, three could be carried in extreme discomfort.
 The Lysanders flew from secret airfields at Newmarket and later Tempsford, but used regular RAF stations to fuel up for the actual crossing.

 The pilots of No. 138 and No. 161 Squadron transported 101 agents to, and recovered 128 agents from, Nazi-occupied Europe.

-Check out these two videos on the Lysander!
+Below are two videos on the Lysander.
 The first includes original newsreel footage from the launch of the Lysander in 1936.
 The second is an airshow exhibit, narrated by an aviation enthusiast.